Short-range production of three bottom mesons: Asymptotic universality and finite-range correction

-for the $S$-wave case.
-All $s_i$ satisfy this same equation. {The above equation has only nontrivial solutions if the determinant of the homogeneous coefficient matrix of vector $\{C_i^2,C_i^3 \}$ vanishes (i.e., ${\rm det}(A)=0$ for $A \vec{x}=0$ )}, which leads to
+for the $S$-wave case. $s_a$ and $s_b$ satisfy this same equation. {The above equation has only nontrivial solutions if the determinant of the homogeneous coefficient matrix of vector $\{C_i^2,C_i^3 \}$ vanishes (i.e., ${\rm det}(A)=0$ for $A \vec{x}=0$ )}, which leads to

 This yields $s=0.593750(0.593657)$ for $(I,S)=({3}/2(1/2),1)$.
 For the $P$-wave case, the vanishing determinant condition of the coefficient matrix becomes

 resulting in $s=1.77179(1.93993)$ for $(I,S)=({3}/2(1/2),1)$.
 Similarly, for the $D$-wave projection, one obtains $s=2.82599(2.96142)$ for the same $(I,S)=({3}/2(1/2),1)$ channel.
 All extracted scaling dimensions for the coupled $ZB^*$ and $Z^\prime B$ channels are summarized in Table~\ref{Tab: scaling_2}.